 You don’t need a lot of space to grow a dwarf or mid-sized apple tree and their bountiful fall fruits are sweet, nutritious, and filling.
 They also have a secret weapon when it comes to weight loss.
 Apples are high in polyphenols, compounds that have been shown to reduce body weight.
 In fact, obese people that ingested three apples a day exhibited significant weight loss (reference).
 Polyphenols have also shown to reduce the accumulation of “Bad Cholesterol” (LDL cholesterol and triglycerides) associated with heart disease and obesity (reference).
 So, eating an apple a day will truly keep the doctor away.

 Plant apples in spring to give them time to set roots over summer.
-Choose a sunny spot with well-drained soil amended with Black Gold Garden Compost Blend, and keep them irrigated a month or two, until they become established.
+Choose a sunny spot with well-drained soil amended with Black Gold Garden Compost Blend, and keep them irrigated a month or two until they become established.
 [Learn more about planting fruit trees here.]

 Fresh beans are high in protein and fiber to help you feel full, and they regulate blood sugar.
 Even better, they contain alpha-amylase inhibitors, or starch blockers, that reduce the absorption of dietary starches by the body.
-That means that the more beans you eat, the less your body will take up starches that contribute to weigh gain.
+That means that the more beans you eat, the less your body will take up starches that contribute to weight gain.

 Beans are one of the easiest veggies to grow.
 For smaller gardens, bush beans are recommended.
 Like most vegetables, they thrive in full sun and good garden soil.
 [Click here to read more about growing amazing beans in the garden.]